spotify/redux-location-state/README.md

 ## Development

-to work on the project, run an `npm install` then run the following commands for different uses:
+To work on the project, run an `npm install` then run the following commands for different uses:

 * `npm run serve` to check localhost 8000 and see an example
 * `npm run build` to build `src` into `lib` and run tests